 Flowing Hair Half Dime Mintage

-Needless to say, both the 1794 and 1795 Flowing Hair Half Dimes are both extremely rare issues, especially so in uncirculated condition.
-Because of the popularity as a type coin, the difference in price levels between the two dates is not as dramatic as might be expected, although the 1794 does command a premium at all grade levels.
+Despite the difference in mintages, both issues are considered scarce, especially in uncirculated condition.
+Because of the popularity as a type coin, the difference in price levels between the two dates is not as dramatic as might be expected, although the earlier date does command a premium at all grade levels.